Mileage Runs: What Are They, How Do They Work?

 The economics of mileage runs have changed a lot

-Let me give an example of mileage running on American Airlines nowadays vs. eight years ago, with the goal of earning American Airlines’ top-tier Executive Platinum status.
+Let me give an example of mileage running on American Airlines nowadays vs. a decade ago, with the goal of earning American Airlines’ top-tier Executive Platinum status.

 Back in the day, earning Executive Platinum status simply required earning 100,000 elite qualifying miles in a year.
 To keep the example as simple as possible, let’s say you could find a $500 roundtrip ticket from New York to Hong Kong (which was surprisingly common back then), covering a distance of 20,000 flown miles.